Formaciones de Tepuyes Natural Monument

+Monument

 The total area reaches 1,069,820 hectares of forest formations where mountain formations are known as tepuy (tepui).
 The tepuys are rock formations with flat peaks and vertical escarpments.
 Tepuys are residual forms of the Guayana Massif, constituted by sandstones, quartzites and granites of the pre-Inca era, with intrusions of dia- bric rocks.
 Ecosystems with endemic species have been developed at their summits and on their slopes.

 In the state of Bolívar there are twelve protected tepuy formations as a natural monument, while in the state of Amazonas thirteen have been selected.
 The criteria for its choice were the configuration, the scenic beauty and its abundant biodiversity.

 In the state of Bolívar, Uei Tepuy (2,150 m), Kukenan Tepuy (2,650 m), Yuruani Tepuy (2,400 m), Karaurín Tepuy (2,500 m) and Ilú Tepuy (2,700 m).